knuckleswtf/scribe-docs/laravel_versioned_docs/version-3.x/documenting/0-index.md

 Apart from docblocks, Scribe supports some other ways to annotate your API.
 For example, you can provide general API information and defaults in your `config/scribe.php`, add or edit YAML files containing the endpoint details (more on that [here](/laravel/architecture#what-are-those-yaml-files-for)), or use custom strategies that read your code.

-We'll demonstrate these in the next few sections of the docs.
+We'll demonstrate these in the next few sections.

 :::tip
 You can exclude an endpoint from the documentation by using the `@hideFromAPIDocumentation` tag in its docblock.